tomslee/airbnb-data-collection/README.md

 ## Status and recent changes

+### April 2018

+A second change to the Airbnb web site in February 2018 broke the script again.
+After several weeks, I have uploaded a fixed version on April 8, 2018.
+The specific change has been addressed (listings on a search site were broken into two distinct sets, and I had been picking up only one), and running on several cities suggests that the script is working again, although there is an open question whether it is missing about 10% of listings.

+I have also made a change to loop only over rectangles of increasingly small size, removing separate loops over number of guests, room_type, and price.
+This seems to increase efficiency considerably, with no loss of accuracy (if listings are missing -- see the previous paragraph -- I believe it is a separate issue).

+It continues to be the case that only "python airbnb.py -sb <survey-number>" works as a search method.
+See below for instructions on how to set up such a survey.

+### February 2018

 For some time in January 2018 this script was not working at all, as Airbnb had changed the site layout.
 As of February 1 2018, tests on four cities are consistent with results from throughout 2017 for the "-sb" bounding-box survey, and I believe it can be used reliably in that way.

-### February 2018

 The "-sb" search that is all I do now is more efficient now.
 Set search_max_guests to 1 and search_do_loop_over_prices to 1, and the search does not doo separate loops over guests and price ranges.
 Instead, set a larger search_max_zoom (eg 12) as by covering all guests and price ranges at once, the search may need to zoom down to smaller rectangles.